grafana/mimir/docs/sources/mimir/configure/about-versioning.md

 The following features are currently experimental:

+- Alertmanager
+  - Enable a set of experimental API endpoints to help support the migration of the Grafana Alertmanager to the Mimir Alertmanager.
+    -   `-api.experimental-grafana-alertmanager-routes-enabled`
 - Compactor
   - Enable cleanup of remaining files in the tenant bucket when there are no blocks remaining in the bucket index.
     - `-compactor.no-blocks-file-cleanup-enabled`